NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 |

-STIG Manager tracks Reviews by their Rule ID, not STIG ID.
-In most cases, new STIG revisions will have substantially the same ruleset as previous revisions.
+STIG Manager tracks Reviews by their Rule Version (often called "STIG ID") and that Rule's Check Content.
+In most cases, new STIG revisions will have substantially the same rule content as previous revisions.
 This means that most of the time, when you update Reference STIGs in STIG Manager, most Assets will carry most of their existing reviews forward and you will not have to start from scratch.

 .. _stig-delete: